hwayne/learntla/content/temporal-logic/operators/index.md

 end algorithm; *)
 ```

-[TODO check this].
 There exists one timeline where x never passes through 1: "x = 3 -> x = 2 -> x = 0".
 So it's not true that 'eventually, x is 1'.
 As long as every behavior has at least one state satisfying the statement, an eventually is true.

 ### ~>